 - Among top 10% students to receive ‘Psychology Award’ for outstanding performance in the subject, '11

-Make sure that anything you mention is relevant to the job you're applying for.
-If you have plenty of relevant work experience, this section should come before education.
+Make sure that whatever you write is significant to the profile you're aiming for.
+If you have prior work experience, then this section will come above education section.

 CV Examples: Teaching Experience